You've just accepted the CTO role. The job is real. The pressure is real. Here's what actually matters in the first 90 days.

 Mistakes Most New CTOs Make

-Mistake 1: Reorganising before understanding
+Mistake 1: Reorganizing before understanding

 You arrive on Monday.
 By Wednesday you've renamed five teams and moved people around.
 This is wrong.
 You don't yet know what's working and what isn't.
 The team is now confused and resentful.
 Don't do this.